 A blue belt is already aware of what an armbar or a collar choke is.
 However, seeing past just one move is the true mark of a solid blue belt.
 This is the goal of every new BJJ blue belt and the best way to obtain it is through experimentation.
 This is the time for developing open guards, looking to string together submissions in chains that make sense and thinking about countering.
 The guard is usually the one area that gets the most development during this phase.

 From a non-technical aspect, a blue belt also has to live up to certain standards.
 They are often looked upon by white belts and should act accordingly.
 Mat behavior should reflect the fact that they’re not beginners.
 Blue belts impact new students the most since higher belts seem very distant to them.
 Blue belts should also be aware that they represent the academy and the BJJ lifestyle off the mats as well as on them.

 The BJJ Blue Belt Blues

 Staying at blue belt level takes about 2-4 years, almost without exception.
 The reason is that in order to progress, BJJ blue belts have to demonstrate sufficient technical knowledge.
 It is said that a purple belt knows all the techniques that a black belt does.
-Well, purple belts learn all those crucial techniques at blue.
-Taking into account the sheer volume of techniques available in BJJ, it is understandable why BJJ blue belts are “being slow cooked”.
+Well, purple belts learn all those crucial techniques in blue.
+Taking into account the sheer volume of techniques available in BJJ, it is understandable why BJJ blue belts are “being slow-cooked”.